linkmeAman/google-drive_reuploader/README.md

 - `--retry-count` / `--retry-delay-seconds`: Tune how long preview polling should continue (useful for multi-GB uploads)
 - `--auto-fix`: When scanning folders, automatically trigger reuploads and let the background monitor finish them
 - `--keep-versions`: Retain old revisions when creating new IDs instead of trimming stale copies
+- `--open-preview`: After each re-upload, open the Google Drive preview page in your default browser so you can watch the processing banner clear in real time

 ## Tips
 - Use `--scan-folders` for automated checking of all folders